Daewoo Precision Industries K3: Design

 The K3 is a light machine gun with some visual similarity to FN Minimi and uses a standard 5.56×45mm NATO cartridge.

-Its greatest advantage is that it is lighter than the M60 and can interchange cartridges with both the K1A and K2.
+The K3 is capable of firing both 5.56×45mm NATO and .223 Remington rounds like the K2 assault rifle.
+Thus, its greatest advantage is that it is lighter than the M60 and can interchange cartridges with both the K1A and K2.
 The feed can come from either a 30-round box magazine or a 200-round disintegrating M27 ammunition belt.
-It can be used with a bipod for the Squad Automatic role, and fitted with a tripod for sustained fire support.
+The K3 can be used with a bipod for the Squad Automatic role, and fitted with a tripod for sustained fire support.

 The rear sight is adjustable for elevation and windage, and the foresight can be adjusted for elevation for zeroing.
 The barrel has a built-in carry handle for ease of changing the barrel.
 The gun is gas operated, with a rotating bolt.

 The weapon system was not designed for customization, due to the fact that most soldiers of the South Korean military will not see extended use of their weapons.